 This originally appeared in EETimes on-line as “Eric Deal bounces back from a startup shutdown to establish Cyclic Design” on Dec-20-2010.

-I met Eric Deal, president of Cylic Design, through the IEEE Consulting Network of Silicon Valley and was impressed by his energy and enthusiasm in bouncing back from one failed startup to begin a second one.
+I met Eric Deal, president of Cyclic Design, through the IEEE Consulting Network of Silicon Valley and was impressed by his energy and enthusiasm in bouncing back from one failed startup to begin a second one.

 The ongoing recession is encouraging a number of engineers to be more entrepreneurial.
 I think entrepreneurial engineers will find Eric’s answers insightful.
 His approach to establishing Cyclic Design as a successful IP company had three key components: